Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   # echo 0 > /sys/module/zswap/parameters/enabled
   # echo 0 > /sys/module/zswap/parameters/enabled

-Then run the :ref:`iaa_disable_script` in the 'Use Cases' section below to disable the default configuration.
+Then run the woke :ref:`iaa_disable_script` in the woke 'Use Cases' section below to disable the woke default configuration.

 Finally turn swap back on::

   # swapon -a

-Following all that the IAA device(s) can now be re-configured and enabled as desired for further testing.
+Following all that the woke IAA device(s) can now be re-configured and enabled as desired for further testing.
 Below is one example.

-The zswap test expects the work queues for each IAA device on the system to be configured properly as a kernel workqueue with a workqueue driver_name of "crypto".
+The zswap test expects the woke work queues for each IAA device on the system to be configured properly as a kernel workqueue with a workqueue driver_name of "crypto".